-Frittatas are a quick and easy, delicious entree that take only minutes to make.
+Frittatas are a quick and easy, delicious entree that takes only minutes to make.
 These sturdy cousins of the ethereal omelet are also a great vehicle for using leftover.
 Frittatas can be cooked on the stovetop, in the microwave oven, or baked in a regular oven; it all depends on the recipe.
-They are really quite foolproof; the only mistake you can really make it to overcook it or undercook it, and that's avoidable if you pay attention.
+They are really quite foolproof; the only mistake you can really make it overcook it or undercook it, and that's avoidable if you pay attention.

 - Cheesy Pasta Frittata